-Section 4: Available Services
+Section 3: Available Services

-- There are three categories of services in CDASS: - 1.
-Homemaker Services are general household activities provided in the permanent living space of your home to maintain a healthy and safe environment for you. - 2.
-Personal Care Services are provided in your home or community to meet physical, maintenance and support needs. - 3.
-Health Maintenance Services are routine and repetitive health related tasks which are necessary for health and normal bodily functions that a person with a disability is unable to physically carry out.
-Health maintenance tasks are usually considered "skilled care tasks," and are provided by a nurse, CNA, or other trained individual. - Services cannot be duplicative or overlapping and there are times when Attendants cannot be paid for services, such as during hospitalization. - Services are intended for you alone, and not for other members of a household. - When tasks from more than one service category (Homemaking, Personal Care, and Health Maintenance) are provided in a single shift, the times worked for each task must be split up into the respected categories on the Attendants time sheet. - Together, you will complete the Task Worksheet in Section 5 with your Case Manager to determine which services and at what frequency you are eligible for. - You must maintain at least two Attendants during your time on CDASS. - You have the flexibility to hire family and friends. - Family and Friends provide Extraordinary Care that is outside of what a friend or family member would typically do to support each other. - Hours provided by a family member cannot exceed 40 hours in a work week.
+- There are four categories of services in SLS-CDASS: - Homemaker Services are general household activities provided in the permanent living space of your home to maintain a healthy and safe environment for you. - Homemaker Enhanced Services are household activities that are habilitative or extraordinary cleaning. - Personal Care Services are provided in your home or community to meet physical, maintenance and support needs. - Health Maintenance Services are routine and repetitive health related tasks which are necessary for health and normal bodily functions that a person with a disability is unable to physically carry out.
+Health maintenance tasks are usually considered "skilled care tasks," and are provided by a nurse, CNA, or other trained individual. - Services cannot be duplicative or overlapping and there are times when Attendants cannot be paid for services, such as during hospitalization. - Services are intended for you alone, and not for other members of a household. - When tasks from more than one service category (Homemaking, Homemaker Enhanced, Personal Care, and Health Maintenance) are provided in a single shift, the times worked for each task must be split up into the respected categories on the Attendants time sheet. - Together, you will complete the task worksheet with your Case Manager to determine which services and at what frequency you are eligible for. - You must maintain at least two Attendants during your time on CDASS. - You have the flexibility to hire family and friends. - Family and Friends provide Extraordinary Care that is outside of what a friend or family member would typically do to support each other. - Hours provided by family cannot exceed 40 hours in a work week.